Crunch-io/crplyr/README.md

 ### Running tests

 `$ make test`.
-Requires the [httptest](https://github.com/nealrichardson/httptest) package.
-You can also specify a specific test file or files to run by adding a "file=" argument, like `$ make test file=logging`. `test_package` will do a regular-expression pattern match within the file names.
-See its documentation in the `[testthat](https://github.com/hadley/testthat)` package.
+Requires the [httptest](http://enpiar.com/r/httptest/) package.
+You can also specify a specific test file or files to run by adding a "file=" argument, like `$ make test file=select`. `test_package` will do a regular-expression pattern match within the file names.
+See its documentation in the [testthat](http://testthat.r-lib.org/) package.

 ### Updating documentation